 A bank or trust company would typically charge between 1.0 and 1.2 percent per year.
 So, depending on the size of the trust and what the institution charges, the cost could be anywhere from $10,000 (on $1 million) and $18,000 (on $1.5 million) a year.
 Any bank or trust company could tell you what it would charge and if there are any ancillary charges, such as for the trust’s annual tax return.

-But even if the income might have to be shared, or its existence might affect your daughter’s other rights upon divorce, the principal should be protected — at least if the divorce occurs during the existence of the trust.
+But even if the income might have to be shared, or its existence might affect your daughter’s other rights upon divorce, the principal of the inheritance should be protected—at least, if the divorce occurs during the existence of the trust.
 If your plan is to distribute the remaining funds after 20 years, assuming your daughter will be financially responsible by the time she reaches her 40s, such funds will no longer be protected.

-Your question raises other issues and possible solutions, including:
+Your question raises other issues and various possible solutions, including:

 - Why not have the trust continue for your daughter’s lifetime?
 That way it would never be subject to claim upon divorce or by your daughter’s creditors.

 - The $50,000 a year or $5,000 a month could be eroded by inflation.
 In addition, it could become relatively small in proportion to the assets in the trust if they were to enjoy robust growth.
 This may be fine, since over time your daughter may be expected to earn more and more of her own keep.
-On the other hand, if we had another downturn in the market, the monthly or annual distributions could become a rather large in proportion to the investments and begin to erode the funds in the trust.
-One solution would be to pay out all the trust income — dividends and interest — rather than a specific monthly or annual amount.
+On the other hand, if there was another downturn in the market, the monthly or annual distributions could become rather large in proportion to the investments and begin to erode the funds in the trust.
+One solution would be to pay out all the trust income—dividends and interest—rather than a specific monthly or annual amount.